PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 :pencil: __3c__ Take the Implicit Bias test by Harvard University, which you can find, [here](https://implicit.harvard.edu/implicit/takeatest.html).

-:bell: Implicit Bias test by Harvard University is seen as controversial.
+:warning: Implicit Bias test by Harvard University is seen as controversial.
 Some scholars argue that the test is not valid, and that it is not possible to measure implicit bias.
 Others argue that the test is valid, and that it is possible to measure implicit bias.
 You can read more about this debate, [here](https://www.apa.org/monitor/2008/07-08/psychometric).

 :pencil: __3d__ Reflect upon your result of the Implicit Bias test: